AdobeDocs/commerce-frontend-core/src/pages/guide/themes/inherit.md

 **Example:**

 A company named SampleCompany created a theme named Orange.
 The theme files are located in `app/design/frontend/SampleCompany/orange`.
-Orange inherits from the Magento Blank theme.
+Orange inherits from the Blank theme.

 Let's imagine SampleCompany needs to add some winter holidays decor.
 So it creates a new `orange_winter` theme, which inherits from Orange.
 The theme is located in `app/design/frontend/SampleCompany/orange_winter`.